unplugstudio/mezzanine-announcements/README.md

 1. Add `"announcements.context_processors.announcements"` to your context processors.
 1. Define the list of announcement templates that will be available for your admin users.
-This is a tuple of two-value tuples defined in `settings.ANNOUNCEMENT_TEMPLATES` where the first element is the path to the Django template to be used, and the second element is the friendly name displayed in the admin for said template.
+This is a tuple of two-value tuples defined in `settings.ANNOUNCEMENTS_TEMPLATES` where the first element is the path to the Django template to be used, and the second element is the friendly name displayed in the admin for said template.
 For example:

    ```python